Customize your Run in Postman button

 Use multiple buttons with separate environments

 You can embed multiple buttons on a single page.
-If you want to include a different environment for each button, enable the segregateEnvironments property in the following:
+To include a different environment for each Run in Postman button, enable the segregateEnvironments property:

 If you enable segregateEnvironments, you must use runButtonIndex in all _pm() methods to reference each button according to its position in your page DOM: